Parameter Adjustments in POMDP-Based Trajectory Planning for Unsignalized Intersections: Introduction

 In particular, we investigate a method based on Partially Observable Markov Decision Processes (POMDPs), a framework for planning under uncertainty with incomplete information.
 For a given intersection and 2D measurements of other vehicles, the method outputs the trajectory as a sequence of accelerations along the desired path.

 Our contributions are twofold.
-At first, we verify the capability of the POMDP-based method to plan collision-free trajectories in simulations using real-life traffic data from aerial footage of two intersections with different topologies\footnote{See our supplementary \href{https://youtu.be/AUh-pyLWsV4?si=kF6iy4p45K-R7_YL}{YouTube video}.}.
+At first, we verify the capability of the POMDP-based method to plan collision-free trajectories in simulations using real-life traffic data from aerial footage of two intersections with different topologies\footnote{See: video link unavailable for double-blind review}.
 In addition, based on those simulations, we analyze the influence of the parameter values on the method's performance.